 A twice-weekly market at Recinto Ferial – Fuengirola Fair Ground – is a great place to pick up a bargain.
 Open on Tuesdays and Saturdays it's one of the biggest markets in Spain and sells second-hand and new clothes, furniture, collectibles, antiques and toys.

-Fuengirola is a great base to explore the Costa del Sol and the wider Andalusia region.
+While Fuengirola is home to many of the finest All Inclusive hotels Costa del Sol has to offer, it's still well worth taking some time to explore the wider Andalusia region.
 Hiring a car is your best bet if you want to get out of the town, as public transport is limited.
 Or, you could opt for four legs by taking a ride on one of Andalusia's famous beautiful horses at Rancho El Rengo who offer riding lessons and organised treks around the local countryside.

 Bioparc Fuengirola is the local zoo and although it's not the biggest zoo you'll ever see it has plenty to delight both children and adults.
 The traditional white village of Mijas is also well worth a visit.
 Settled into the mountainside it has the old-fashioned Spanish charm and is a lovely spot for lunch before browsing the pottery shops.